yiisoft/yii-core/docs/guide/db-migrations.md

 }
 ```

-Each database migration is defined as a PHP class extending from [[yii\db\Migration]].
+Each database migration is defined as a PHP class extending from [[Yiisoft\Db\Migration]].
 The migration
 class name is automatically generated in the format of `m<YYMMDD_HHMMSS>_<Name>`, where

 * `<YYMMDD_HHMMSS>` refers to the UTC datetime at which the migration creation command is executed.